mongodb/docs/source/includes/fact-cross-org-billing-prereqs.rst

 .. note::

-   To learn more or to purchase a subscription that enables cross-organization billing, contact :website:`MongoDB Sales </contact/atlas>`.
+   To purchase a subscription that enables cross-organization billing, contact :website:`MongoDB Sales </contact/atlas>`.